salimdellali/dummy-react-conf-backend/README.md

     - 2 main users :
       - **admin** : has All permissions
       - **readOnlyAdmin** : has Read Only permission
-  - Statistics :
+  - View statistics :
     - Time left until the start of the conference
-    - Number of attendees
+    - Number of speakers, sessions, attendees
     - ...etc
-  - CRUD operations for :
+  - Perform CRUD operations on :
+    - Conference information
     - Attendees
     - Speakers
-    - Sessions
+    - Schedule and Sessions

 ---